General meaning

 ⌄

-A pleasant financial advantage often involves a well-thought-out counterpart.
+A pleasant financial advantage often involves a well-considered counterpart.

-On a material level, the Bouquet and the Fox together can speak of a discount, a gift, a bonus, or a commercial gesture that is not innocent.
-The offer is attractive, sometimes genuinely beneficial, but it also serves to guide your behavior: to retain loyalty to a brand, encourage you to sign a contract, commit to a recurring expense, or pass a more discreet condition.
-It may be a 'gift' linked to an offer where the fine print erodes freedom or budget over time.
-The Mice in essence speak of small repeated losses, almost invisible at first, while the Tree reminds you of the importance of preserving your financial foundation and long-term security, beyond immediate pleasure.
+On a material level, the Bouquet and the Fox together can refer to a discount, a gift, a bonus, or a commercial gesture that is not entirely innocent.
+The offer is appealing, sometimes genuinely beneficial, but it also serves to guide your behavior: to retain loyalty to a brand, encourage you to sign a contract, commit to a recurring expense, or accept a more discreet condition.
+It may be a 'gift' linked to an offer where the fine print gradually erodes your freedom or budget over time.
+The Mice in essence speak of small, repeated losses, almost imperceptible at first, while the Tree reminds you of the importance of preserving your financial foundation and long-term security, beyond immediate gratification.

 Health and energy